Northern Empress Elm: The Empress is Coming

 So the tree I think holds merit in the future is the Northern Empress Elm.
 This tree has been introduced by the North Dakota State University.
-It is a selection of Japanese Elm.
-This means it is not going to succumb to Dutch elm disease like the American varieties.
-Like Discovery elm it will be very cold tolerant, but what will really make it popular is the fall colour.
+It is a selection of Japanese Elm which means it is not going to succumb to Dutch Elm Disease like the American varieties.
+Like the Discovery Elm it will be very cold tolerant, but what will really make it popular is the fall colour.

-This Elm turns ruby red in the fall!
+This elm turns ruby red in the fall!
 The advantage it holds over all the maples is its soil and moisture tolerance.
-Its adaptability is much better than Amurs, Red’s or even Freeman Maples.
+Its adaptability is much better than the Amur Maple’s red or even Freeman Maples.
 It has even more features that make it nice all-around.
 One is that it will probably not reach more than 30 to 35 feet in height and 20 feet in width.
 This means it fits into our smaller yards better.
 The Northern Empress Elm is seedless, well almost.
-Nothing like its Siberian elm cousin who drops seeds endlessly it seems.
+Nothing like its Siberian Elm cousin who drops seeds endlessly it seems.

-This Elm was also selected because it has a much richer green tone than its own species.
-Being an Elm also means that the growth rate will be quite good, I’m expecting 18 to 24 inches per year under good cultivation practices.
-A tree like this only gets introduced into the landscape about every five years.
-It is already available in small sizes, which isn’t the worst because it isn’t relatively good grower.
-I’ve already planted two at my home site and one in the Arboretum at the Tree Nursery!
+This elm was also selected because it has a much richer green tone within its own species.
+Being an elm also means that the growth rate will be quite good, I’m expecting 18 to 24 inches per year under good cultivation practices.
+A tree like this only gets introduced into the landscape about every 5 years.
+It is already available in small sizes, which isn’t the worst because it is a relatively good grower.
+I’ve already planted two at my home site and one in the arboretum at the nursery!

 I’m excited to introduce people to Northern Empress Elm because I believe it will be a real blessing.
 The elms are once again fighting their way back to the top.